 Fructose has the same formula as glucose but a different structure, consisting of a 4 carbon 1 oxygen ring.
 For this reason it is said to be an isomer of glucose, and has the following structure.

 A disaccharide is made up of two monosacharides and has the general formula Cn(H2O)n-1.
 Examples of them include maltose and sucrose.
 But before we look at them, let's take a look at how disacharides are formed.

 In the condensation reaction an OH from one of the monosaccharides and H from the other are removed to produce water.
 Leaving an Oxygen atom that acts as the bond between the two molecules.
-This is called a glycosidic bond.
+This is known as a glycosidic bond.
 The breaking up of a disacharide is a hydrolysis reaction and involves the addition of water.
 Maltose and sucrose are composed as follows.